petyaracz/Racz2025Bible/Readme.md

 ![Descriptive statistics across verse](viz/gospel_lines.png)

-Measures correlate for original and normalised, but this varies across translations.
+Measures also correlate with themselves for original and normalised, but this varies across translations.

 ![Correlations](viz/gospel_stats_correlations.png)